Taking the Duplexes Through the Community Energy Challenge

 Plus energy efficiency is good for the Earth.

-So I had two different contractors bid the job of re-insulating both buildings' crawl spaces and attics: Environmental Insulation, and CAZ Energy Services.
+So I had two different contractors bid the job of re-insulating both buildings' crawl spaces and attics: Environmental Insulation, and CAZ Energy Services (Note: This link is no longer active).

 We've worked with both contractors numerous times, with good results.